qble2/pdf-viewer-spring-fx-app/README.md

-# PDF Viewer Spring FX App
+# PDF Viewer Spring FX

 - A [JavaFX](https://openjfx.io) application that is launched and managed via [Spring Boot](https://spring.io/projects/spring-boot), to utilize Spring features.
 - The graphical interface is composed of several controllers decoupled following the Event-Driven Design.